unixpickle/anslabs/README.md

 # ANSlab

+**NOTE:** This is currently on hold for some other stuff I'm working on.
+Ultimately, though, I *will* need this.

 The purpose of this project is to provide a well tested, easy-to-use Slab allocator for OS kernels.

 # Usage